elaforge/karya/doc/performance.md

 important for scales which are not 12TET, since every note will be retuned (unless 'Perform.Midi.Instrument.patch_scale' is set to the same scale).
 But if you have more overlapping notes than channels, they will start to share and you'll hear artifacts.
-This can happen very easily if you have an instrument with a long decay.
+This can happen easily if you have an instrument with a long decay.

+### attributes

+Another basic configuration is 'Perform.Midi.Instrument.AttributeMap'.
+The deriver keeps an attribute set in 'Derive.Environ.attributes'.
+These are used to select a particular articulation or playing style for the instrument, which will then map to a keyswitch or a key range, or what have you.
+Attributes are additive, so while you may add `+pont` to a whole section to switch all instruments that understand to sul pont, a specific note may add `+cresc` to swell.
+It will wind up with `+pont+cresc`, which, if you have a sufficiently expensive sample library, will select a specific sample.

+There is a standard vocabulary of attributes in 'Derive.Attrs', but generally they're instrument-specific adjectives.

+There are lots of other kinds of configuration, see the haddock for details.

 ## lilypond